 By measuring how far away the lines are located from where they’re supposed to be in the spectrum, astronomers can calculate the speed of a star or a galaxy relative to Earth, and even how a galaxy rotates: by measuring a different redshift for one side of the galaxy compared to the other, you can see which side is moving away from you and which side is moving toward you.

 With this tool, the motion of the universe is revealed and a host of new questions can be investigated.

-In addition to finding roughly 750 other worlds, redshifts also led to one of the most important discoveries of the 20th century.
-In the 1910s, astronomers at Lowell Observatory and elsewhere noticed that the light from nearly every galaxy was redshifted.
-For some reason, most galaxies in the universe were racing away from us!
-In 1929, American astronomer Edwin Hubble matched up these redshifts with distance estimates to these galaxies and uncovered something remarkable: the farther away a galaxy, the faster it’s receding.
-Hubble had stumbled upon a startling truth: the universe was uniformly expanding!
-What came to be known as the cosmological redshift was the first piece of the Big Bang theory – and ultimately a description of the origin of our universe.
+In addition to finding other worlds, redshifts also led to one of the most important discoveries of the 20th century.
+In the 1910s, astronomers at Lowell Observatory and elsewhere noticed that the light from nearly every galaxy was redshifted: most galaxies in the universe were racing away from us!
+A Belgian scientist, Georges Lemaître, who was also a priest, recognized that the recession velocities of the galaxies could be explained by a startling truth: the universe is expanding!
+In 1929, American astronomer Edwin Hubble matched up redshifts with distance estimates to the galaxies and uncovered something remarkable: the farther away a galaxy, the faster it’s receding.
+This relation, the Hubble law, was renamed in 2018 by the International Astronomical Union to the Hubble–Lemaître law.